nielsutrecht/kotlin-workshop/README.md

 And last; if you check out the [c-spring-boot](./c-spring-boot) module you can implement a 'number' service that handles a few end-points for prime numbers and fibonacci sequences.
 Also you can just go and experiment yourself if you want!

+There's also a lot of [example code](./examples/src/test/examples) you can use for inspiration!